softwaremill/sttp/docs/model/uri.md

 When parsing, that includes creating URIs from constant strings e.g. `uri"http://example.com/a%20b"`, all of the components are decoded and stored in this form.
-This means that `Uri` might **not** exactly preserve the original form, in which path segments or query parameters have been writte down (this might change in a future major release, though).
+This means that `Uri` might **not** exactly preserve the original form, in which path segments or query parameters have been written down (this might change in a future major release, though).

 When serialising the `Uri` back to a `String`, the code follows the escaping rules defined in